AtkinsSJ/gtdb/readme.markdown

 	- Image indexes
 	- Item data

+- Item types, eg "Chemical Combiner", they you can search for?
+- Element, for crystal harmonising

 - Handle random drops from trees.
 Maybe use the same system?
 	- Wizard Hat Seed from Fantasy Pack - similar again?
 - Items that combine when tapped on